moskiller/moskiller.github.io/themes/hexo-theme-matery/README.md

   customEmojis:
 ```

 Execute `hexo clean && hexo g` to regenerate the blog file, and then you can see the expression you wrote in the `emoji` grammar in the corresponding position in the article.

 ### Add RSS feed support (Optional)

-The theme uses the Hexo plugin[hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) to support `RSS` feed , and the Installation commands are as follows:
+The theme uses the Hexo plugin [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) to support `RSS` feed , and the Installation commands are as follows:

 ```bash
 npm install hexo-generator-feed --save